Robinlovelace/Creating-maps-in-R/intro-spatial.md

 the values of many intersecting objects contribute to a new variable in the main table, one-to-many, or one-to-one.
 Because boroughs in London are quite large, we will conduct a many-to-one spatial join.
-We will be using Tube Stations as the spatial data to join, with the aim of finding out which and how many stations are found in each London borough.
+We will be using transport infrastructure points such as tube stations and roundabouts as the spatial data to join, with the aim of finding out which and how many are found in each London borough.